tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning_UPDATE.md

 The woman, or Claire, cocked a brow, before slapping down a piece of paper.
 Ren had been expecting it, but still, his heart sank into his gut.
 Claire stabbed each line with her index, enunciating every word.
 “Under section B, line 56— it clearly says not to step into the public eye and attract attention to yourself."
 She said.

 "You star in a movie, and already people are asking where you came from.
 How long before they come sniffing around us?
-Ren, you’re making a joke out of us.
-We were clear.
-Under no circumstances must any of you become a recognisable face.
-Because if you do, what will happen to us?
-Our family will be corrupted.
-I know every child has a dream, but that path is not yours.
 You were not born to be an entertainer.
 You were born to stand by her side.
 Through sickness and in health, till eternal death will you part.
 That is what you promised.
 You’re coming home.
 This phase of curiosity is over.”

 Claire’s gaze flashed to Luce and Johnny.
 “I am very disappointed in the three of you.”